wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 summary: Use the keyboard shortcuts to navigate through pages and menus.
 ---

-With the 2021-19.x release, Wavefront addressed accessibility issues and now includes level-A accessibility fixes for keyboard navigation and colorblind support.
+With the 2021-19.x release, Wavefront addressed accessibility issues and included level-A accessibility fixes for keyboard navigation and colorblind support.
 There were a few level-AA issues addressed as well.

-Wavefront now allows you to use keyboard shortcuts to navigate through pages and menus instead of using the mouse.
-Some of the UI elements are also with changed color so that the color contrast supports colorblind accessibility.
+Wavefront allows you to use keyboard shortcuts to navigate through pages and menus instead of using the mouse.
+UI elements are also with changed color so that the color contrast supports colorblind accessibility.

+## Accessibility Improvements

 With the 2021-26.x release, Wavefront addresses more accessibility issues.
 It now includes:

-* More color contrast improvements, for example in charts and dashboards.
+* More color contrast improvements to support colorblind accessibility, for example in all charts and dashboards, including operational and service dashboards.
 * A redesigned color picker with a new color palette that is different for dark and light UI theme.
   ![Color picker for light theme](images/color-picker.png)
 * Keyboard navigation support in more UI pages.